linkslice/l33tpass/README.md

 # l33tpass
-3ds streetpass relay for wifi pineapple
+3ds streetpass relay for wifi pineapple mk 5. (nano/tetra version I hope to work on soon - if someone feels like sending me one I'll make it a lot sooner).

 put in /sd/infusion/l33tpass